THESE LITTLE BEAUTIES ARE SPECIFICALLY DESIGNED TO GIVE YOU AS MUCH EXPERIENCE AS POSSIBLE.

 If you pass the assessment and are offered a place on the scheme you will need to be available in April and June that year.
 So keep in mind when booking holidays!

-Our vacation placement is one week in length and is held in April and June, our exact dates will be published early 2022.
+Our vacation placement is one week in length and is held in April and June.
+We will confirm our 2024 dates usually by January 2024.

 “The work was interesting and despite not having yet studied commercial law the work provided useful knowledge.
 It allowed me to put my legal studies into a practical context and confirmed my interest in commercial law.”